Art School Girlfriend: 2023: Soft Landing

 On 18 January 2023, Mackey released "A Place To Lie", the lead single to her second album Soft Landing.
 The album was announced alongside a second single, "Close To The Clouds", which was premiered by Lauren Laverne on BBC Radio 6Music.
 Soft Landing was released on 4 August 2023 on Fiction Records.
 It was co-produced at The Church Studios with long-term collaborator Riley MacIntyre and features vocals from Tony Njoku.
 Clash describes the album as a "dreamy production emphasised by techno undertones, transcendental vocals and wistful instrumentals".

 Mackey describes the album as a culmination of her teenage musical influences such as the Yeah Yeah Yeahs, Pixies and Warpaint, alongside her more recent experiences DJing at clubs and festivals.

+2025–present: Lean In

+On 24 September 2025, Mackey released a new song, "L.Y.A.T.T.", which she said is "about the resilience of love through times of physical or mental distance and hardship."
+On 21 November, she announced her third album Lean In, alongside the release of its second single "The Peaks".
+The album was released on 11 March 2026 via Fiction Records.

 Personal life

 Mackey resides in East London, and has a whippet called Captain.
 She runs a monthly radio show on Foundation FM, which focuses on ambient electronica.
 She lived in Margate between 2016 and 2019, where she ran the queer bookshop Spine Books.

 Mackey is gay and is married to Marika Hackman.
 They live in the East End of London.
 Alongside being an artist, Mackey also has lectured in music production at The Institute of Contemporary Music Performance, Goldsmiths, University of London and University of the Arts London.